MatthiasKramer/Phase-detection-signal-processing-toolbox/README.md

 - legendflex: customize legends (from Matlab FileExchange).
 - setpos: part of the legendflex package.
 - getpos: part of the legendflex package.
+- *.dat: phase-detection probe data, measured at the eight step edge of a large-sized stepped spillway, see Kramer et al. (2019).

 Important processing paramters include: